 The country of Thailand is in Asia, and the part of Asia that is Southeast Asia, it is also part of South Asia or South-Central Asia.
 Thailand is north of the equator, the equator does not pass through Thailand at all.

 The equator passes through Indonesia, to the south of Thailand.

 Thailand has land borders with Myanmar (formerly Burma) to the west, Laos to the north, Cambodia to the west and Malaysia to the south.
 Thailand’s coastline is to the soth of the country, with beaches ans islans in the Gulf of Thailand and the Andaman Sea.

 What is the Capital of Thailand

-Bangkok is the capital city of Thailand and it’s a wonderful place to visit.
+Bangkok is the capital city of Thailand in the northern hemisphere, in Southeast Asia.
+Bangkok is a wonderful place to visit.
 It would certainly be in our top 5 cities to visit in the world.

 Bangkok is known as Krung Thep Maha Nakhon in Thai and more colloquially as Krung Thep.
 Bangkok grew around the Chao Phraya River and a diverse system of waterways or canals called Klongs.

 Bangkok is prone to flooding and over 10 million people call Bangkok home.

 Where is Thailand Not?